openstack/manila/doc/source/devref/glusterfs_native_driver.rst

 ------------

 - Install glusterfs-server package, version >= 3.6.x, on the storage backend.
-- Install glusterfs and glusterfs-fuse package, version >=3.6.x, on the Manila host.
+- Install glusterfs and glusterfs-fuse package, version >=3.6.x, on the manila host.
-- Establish network connection between the Manila host and the storage backend.
+- Establish network connection between the manila host and the storage backend.

 .. _gluster_native_manila_conf:

 Manila driver configuration setting
 -----------------------------------

-The following parameters in Manila's configuration file need to be set:
+The following parameters in manila's configuration file need to be set:

 - `share_driver` =
     manila.share.drivers.glusterfs_native.GlusterfsNativeShareDriver